 While early studies found that schooling levels were poor predictors of economic growth, more recent studies – that crucially made use of better data – confirm the expected positive link.
 Lutz, Creso Cuaresma, and Sanderson (2008)26 conclude that “better education does not only lead to higher individual income, but also is a necessary (although not always sufficient) precondition for long-term economic growth.”

-# Association between years of schooling and long-run economic growth – Figure 1 in Hanushek and Woessmann (2010)29
+Association between test scores and long-run economic growth after controlling for baseline GDP and years of schooling – Hanushek and Woessmann (2010)33

 The other main source on this topic are the estimates from the International Institute for Applied Systems Analysis (IIASA) and the Vienna Institute of Demography (VID).
 These institutions reconstructed educational attainment distributions by age and sex for 120 countries for the years 1970–2000.
 These estimates correspond to ‘back projections’: researchers used educational attainment estimates from the UN for the year 2000, and projected backwards from this single year.
 You can read more about this source of data and the underlying methodology in our entry on Education Projections.